 - MODERNIZE: The new zoning code will enhance the experience of users by incorporating a user's guide and more graphics and user-friendly tables.

 - SIMPLIFY: The City is exploring how the zoning code could improve the review and approval process for development proposals.
 The goal is to simplify the process for quality development.

 - FLEXIBILITY: The new code will address the diversity of Iowa’s second largest city by embracing its uniqueness and providing options that accommodate the city’s urban, suburban, and commercial areas.

 The public is encouraged to provide feedback throughout this process to ensure City leaders hear as much public comment as possible before updating the zoning code.
-If you did not have the chance to attend the open house on May 2, please consider taking the online survey and leaving your feedback on key issues shaping our community.

 "Issues" Boards presented during the May 2 open house:

 - Transitions between Single-Family Neighborhoods and Other Land Uses